KareemShoaib/Deep-Learning/explanations.md

 - maintains a moving average of the squared gradients, giving more weight to recent gradients.
 - avoids rapid learning rate decay.

+## Loss function vs Cost function

+Measures True - Prediction with a mathematical equation.

+- loss function: Measure model error on a single instance
+- cost function: Measure model error on a group of data